neoave/mrack/README.md

 ## Contribute

-Projects is using [black](https://github.com/psf/black) formater to keep consistent formatting, [flake8](https://flake8.pycqa.org/en/latest/) and [pydocstyle](http://pycodestyle.pycqa.org/en/latest/intro.html) to ensure following Python good practices.
+Projects is using [black](https://github.com/psf/black) formater and [isort](https://github.com/PyCQA/isort) to keep consistent formatting, [flake8](https://flake8.pycqa.org/en/latest/) and [pydocstyle](http://pycodestyle.pycqa.org/en/latest/intro.html) to ensure following Python good practices.

 Contributions (Pull Requests) are welcome.
-It is expected that they will pass tox tests and include unit tests for new code.
+It is expected that they will pass tox tests and code checkers.
+Inclusion of the unit tests for the new code is recommended.
+Because of that we have configured [pre-commit](https://pre-commit.com/) hook.
+Please enable the feature on your local system and use it before sending a patch.
+It could save us lot of re-pushing to the PR.

-### Black formatting
+### Black formatting and isort
 Expected formatting can be achived by running:
 ```
 $ make format